Typologies are important analytical tools for social scientists. Why are they on the decline?

 Typologies are important analytical tools for social scientists.
-Why are they on the decline?

-Typologies are important analytical tools for social scientists.
 Typologies reduce the complexity of social phenomena, allowing researchers to study complicated patterns and relationships.
 Typologies facilitate classification, prediction, and explanation of the social world — but unfortunately, they seem to be on the decline.

-Delbridge and Fiss (2013) issued a call for more theoretical typologies in the Academy of Management Review last year.
+Delbridge and Fiss (2013) issued a call for more theoretical typologies in the Academy of Management Review.
 Too much theorizing focuses on the development of propositions and correlational analyses, they claim.
 Although proposition-testing has produced many advancements in management theory, the authors warn that a singular focus on propositions may exclude certain kinds of theorizing.
 The norm of using propositions may encourage authors to submit propositions in order to please reviewers rather than pursuing alternative (and more appropriate) approaches.

-Delbridge and Fiss argue that typologies represent a particularly fruitful alternative to the use of propositions in building social theory.
+Delbridge and Fiss argued that typologies represent a particularly fruitful alternative to the use of propositions in building social theory.
 They believe that typologies allow researchers to move beyond simple correlations to examine more complex causal relationships.